-At Downing, student wellbeing is supported by a team of registered professionals including a Head of Student Wellbeing, two College Nurses, two College Counsellors and a physiotherapist.
-We take a holistic, proactive and preventative approach to wellbeing, supporting students to make positive changes and take better care of themselves.
+Downing’s wellbeing service is delivered by a Head of Student Wellbeing, a Student Wellbeing Advisor, two College Nurses and a physiotherapist.
+We take a holistic, proactive and preventative approach to wellbeing, with the aim of supporting, improving and protecting students’ wellbeing.

-We offer a range of wellbeing interventions including one-to-one physical and mental health consultations; wellbeing advice and signposting; wellbeing self-help tips and techniques; and plans to manage wellbeing.
-We also run wellbeing campaigns, activities and events throughout the year.
+We offer a range of wellbeing interventions including guided self-help; one-to-one physical and mental health advice and signposting; wellbeing support groups; and wellbeing plans to help students access their studies.
+We also promote positive physical, mental and community health and run wellbeing campaigns, activities and events.

 The Downing wellbeing team